PixelWizards/com.pixelwizards.shotassembly/README.md

 Shot Assembly Wizard for procedurally generating Timeline sequences from a set of animations, and optionally to export the resulting scene as a .unitypackage

+Can use an existing Timeline in a scene or optionally generate a new one.

 You can find the Wizard via Window->Sequencing->Shot Assembly Wizard

 ![Main Window](Documentation~/images/ShotAssemblyWindow.png)